thatonepuggo/tf2gpt/readme.md

 lets people in source games run ";ask" to ask an ai a question.

 # how to run

+## dependencies

 install the dependencies: `pip install -r requirements.txt`

 install vlc [here](https://www.videolan.org/)

+get [virtual audio cable](https://vb-audio.com/Cable/). this will let you use tts response message with the ;ask command.

+## launch options and autoexec

 add the following to your launch options:
 ```